spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview.md

 ![](/01_pseudocode/assets/bookCover.png)

-# Pseudocode, Logic, and Design

-**Sources for this lesson include:** Farrell Joyce, "Programming Logic & Design, (2017) comprehensive", 9th edition.**
+## Pseudocode Overview

-**All Graphs and Figures taken from the following source:** Farrell, Joyce, Programming Logic & Design (2017), comprehensive, 9th edition.
+**Information used in this lesson topic and Figures shown are from the following source:** Farrell, Joyce, Programming Logic & Design (2017), comprehensive, 9th edition.
 Centage Learning, 20 Channel Center Street, Boston, MA 02210.
 USA
 ISBN-10: 1-337-10207-5, ISBN-13: 978-1-337-10207-0
 **Objectives**

 **In this chapter, you will learn about:**